Customers turn to us to understand NVivo better!

 There are different strategies for teamwork available in NVivo listed below.
-The main rule is that all users have to be on the same version (including updates) of NVivo and use the same platform (either Windows or Mac).
+The main rule is that all users have to be on the same version (including updates) of NVivo.

-For all previous versions (NVivo R1/2020, NVivo 12 and older) sharing NVivo projects between Windows and Mac as a team, it is not recommended as a long-term solution for teamwork, as project files have to be converted, which can lead to file corruption.
+For all previous versions (NVivo R1/2020, NVivo 12 and older) sharing NVivo projects between Windows and Mac as a team, is not recommended as a long-term solution for teamwork, as project files have to be converted, which can lead to file corruption.
 All team members should either use Windows or Mac.
 Please read this article for more information.

 Add-on for NVivo designed to facilitate teamwork.
 It is a subscription service connected to the myNVivo profile.
 Each user needs a valid NVivo license and a seat in the Collaboration Cloud subscription.

 1. NVivo Collaboration Server